 Examples of materials that are not appropriate for supplements:

-All authors are strongly encouraged to store relevant datasets in official repositories as described in Data Archiving and Citation.
+All authors are strongly encouraged to store relevant datasets in official repositories as described in Data Policy and Guidelines.
 If this is not possible, small datasets can potentially be included as supplements if necessary.

 Journal Editors and, if requested, peer reviewers will evaluate electronic supplements using the same scientific standards as are used for the rest of the manuscript to determine if they are appropriate and truly supplemental.